deveel/deveel.lm.client/README.md

 To contribute to the .NET version of this library simply open pull requests, that will be reviewed

-## Other Languages
+## Other Frameworks

-In case you are looking to leverage the OpenAPI Specification available in this project to generate libraries in other languages supported by AutoRest, please take contact with _antonello at deveel dot com_ to align on the structure of the project and the further contributions.
+In case you are looking to leverage the OpenAPI Specification available in this project to generate libraries in other languages and frameworks (eg. go, python, typescript, etc.) supported by AutoRest, please take contact with _antonello at deveel dot com_ to align on the structure of the project and the further contributions.

 # References